KidPluto/RandomNotes/README.md

 * Also I can document my .bash_profile
 * Copy is `control - insert`
 * Paste is `shift - insert`
 * Warning - when you try and use a Windows formatted path it might drop the slashes.
-So `C:\Usr\Me` might become `c:usrme`
+So `C:\Usr\Me` might become `c:usrme`  Also when using double quotes insert them on the command line instead of trying to cut and paste from another location - as those might not be the correct double quotes.
 * See if some thing like this in .bash_profile resizes the terminal
 ```
 #!/bin/bash